HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

         return View("SearchResults", model);
     }

-Test the changes locally by running the solution in the Azure-emulator.
-Set the **GWAB.Azure**-project as "Startup Project" and hit F5.
+Test the changes locally by running the solution in the Azure-emulator: Set the **GWAB.Azure**-project as "Startup Project" and hit F5.

 Search for news from vg.no by typing text into the search box and click on "Search".
 Make sure you have a breakpoint in the "Search"-method so that you can monitor the execution.
 For complete insight into the queries that NEST performs monitor the Output-window in Visual Studio.